 Need to know

-- Induction cooktops may be more expensive than gas, but they have many benefits
+- Induction cooktops are generally more expensive than gas cooktops, but they have many benefits, including energy efficiency and precise temperature control

-Messy cooks, listen up.
-If you spill anything on your ceramic or glass cooktop, be sure to wipe it up straight away (even if you follow the 'I cook, you clean' rule in your house).
-Because, once spills dry onto the cooktop, they can be hard to remove.
+Induction cooktops are generally the easiest type of cooktop to clean (particularly when compared to gas cooktops which have lots of fiddly bits).
+However, they should still be regularly cleaned, so if you spill anything on your induction cooktop, be sure to wipe it up straight away (even if you follow the 'I cook, you clean' rule in your house).
+Once spills dry onto the cooktop, they can be hard to remove.

-CHOICE kitchen expert Fiona Mair says: "Sugary spills must be wiped up quickly, as they can create an uneven surface on your glass and ceramic cooktop."
+CHOICE kitchen expert Fiona Mair says: "Sugary spills can stick to the glass and create an uneven surface on your glass cooktop.

 If you didn't follow the above rule, and you now have stubborn stains on your cooktop, you might be tempted to reach for the strongest cleaning product in your cupboard – but don't!
 Some products, especially abrasive cleaners, can damage and scratch the surface of your cooktop.

 And although a glass cleaner may seem like an obvious choice, it will just leave streaks.
-Instead, use a dedicated ceramic cleaner and a microfibre cloth to keep your cooktop looking as good as new.
+Instead, ensure you use a cooktop cleaner suitable for glass surfaces and a microfibre cloth to keep your cooktop looking as good as new.

 Wipe up spills as soon as possible with a micro-fibre cloth – and never use an abrasive cleaner.